 Despite their nutritional stigma, we need fats as they play an essential role in the body.
 They not only help the body better absorb vitamins, but they also play an important role in brain as well as nerve function.

-Coconut oil is mostly made out of saturated fat, and they are thought to be detrimental to one’s health.
+Coconut oil is mostly made out of saturated fat, and it is thought to be detrimental to one’s health.

 Saturated fats have gotten a bad reputation due to their potential impact on cardiovascular health, yet research has shown that saturated fat contains antimicrobial properties.
 This is what makes coconut oil interesting.